niko-roether/niji/guide/src/custom-modules/templating-reference.md

 # Templating reference

-niji has builtin support for templating using its [`niji.Template` API](./lua-api-reference.md#class-nijitemplate)
+niji has builtin support for templating using its [`niji.Template` API](./lua-api-reference.md#class-nijitemplate).

 The templating language used for this is niji's own dialect of [mustache](https://mustache.github.io/).
-You can look at the [mustache documentation](https://mustache.github.io/mustache.5.html) for general information on how it works, it all applies to niji's dialect as well.
+You can look at the [mustache documentation](https://mustache.github.io/mustache.5.html) for general information on how it works, it mostly applies to niji's dialect as well.

+One major difference from the mustache specification is that triple mustaches (`{{{name}}}`), which are normally used to disable escaping of HTML characters, are not supported.
+Instead, niji templates just never escape HTML characters.

 ## Custom Formats